clearhaus/gateway-api-docs/website/content/gateway/api_resources/authorizations/authorizations_methods/clicktopay.md

 {{% regex_optional %}}Required for Mastercard when 3-D Secure was performed `ONBEHALF`.{{% /regex_optional %}}
 {{% /description_details %}}

-If 3-D Secure was performed on the side provide the authentication data in the `3dsecure` field:
+If 3-D Secure authentication was performed outside of the Click to Pay checkout flow, provide the authentication data in the `[3dsecure]` field:

 {{% description_term %}}clicktopay[3dsecure] {{% regex %}}dictionary{{% /regex %}}{{% /description_term %}}
 {{% description_details %}}